mines-researchcomputing/mines-researchcomputing.github.io/source/pages/visualization_guides/fluent-remote-visualization.md

 The a simple journal file may contain a read case, initialize or read data, iterate, save case and data, and exit.
 However, for our purposes here starting a visualization client server and reading a case is sufficient.

-The file “read_case.jou” contains these two lines:
+The file `read_case.jou` contains these two lines:
 ```
 ;Journal file to start the visualization client server and read a case
 server/start-client